0xPARC/0xparc-intro-book/src/oram.typ

 The solution Signal eventually deployed is an algorithmic technique called Oblivious RAM (ORAM).

-= Oblivious RAM: Problem Definitions
+= Oblivious RAM: problem definitions
 <oblivious-ram-problem-definitions>
 Oblivious RAM (ORAM) is a powerful cryptographic protocol that
 #emph[provably] hides access patterns to sensitive data.